 1. Serving Proper Notice

 The first step in the eviction process is serving the proper notice to your tenant.
-We outlined the different notices above, but here’s a quick reminder:
+Each type of eviction requires a specific notice and notice period.
+Here’s a quick reminder of the most common notices used in Washington:

-- 10-day Cure of Vacate Notice (for lease violations)
+• 10-day Cure of Vacate Notice (for lease violations other than rent)

 2. Filing the Complaint